WordPress/theme-check/readme.txt

 If **either** of these two vars are defined a new trac tickbox will appear next to the *Check it!* button.

 == Changelog ==
+= 20140911.1 =
+* Added new checks and updates from Frank Klein at Automattic.
+Thanks Frank!
+* Updated deprecated function listings
+* Customizer check: All add_settings must use sanitization callbacks, for security
+* Plugin territory checks: Themes must not register post types or taxonomies or add shortcodes for post content
+* Widgets: Calls to register_sidebar must be called from the widgets_init action hook
+* Title: <title> tags must exist and not have anything in them other than a call to wp_title()
+* CDN: Checks for use of common CDNs
+* Note: Changed plugin and author URIs due to old URIs being invalid.
+These may change again in the future, the URIs to my own site are temporarily only.

 = 20131213.1 =
 * Corrected errors not being displayed by the plugin and it incorrectly giving a "pass" result to everything.